Organic Resource Recycling Program

 How does this program benefit our community?

 Between 2,000-3,000 St. Peters residents take advantage of this compost each year.
-St. Peters residents get the lowest rates possible on compost, double ground mulch and topsoil at Earth Centre.
-LEARN MORE about Earth Centre's products and services.
+St. Peters residents get the lowest rates possible on compost and double ground mulch at Earth Centre.
+LEARN MORE about Earth Centre’s products and services.
 Get your Resident Privilege Card for resident rates.